![]() |

 Move

-the cursor anywhere on the slide but not on any objet already there such as the other two text boxes.
+the cursor anywhere on the slide but not on any object already there such as the other two text boxes.

 Click where you want to write the text.